ikml-bsrn/NYC_Taxi_Trip_Duration/README.md

 ## Exploratory Data Analysis
-The `hour` and `weekday` features are created via data transformation from the 'tpep_pickup_datetime' feature available from the dataset.
+The `hour` and `weekday` features are created via data transformation from the `tpep_pickup_datetime` feature available from the dataset.
 The following graph shows the peak hours and days of the week for NYC Taxis, where the dataset ranges from 2002 to 2024.

 ![image](https://github.com/user-attachments/assets/20e74317-7b5e-4ff1-878a-2c25cc201c60)